securityfirst/tent-content/contents_en/travel/preparation/strategic-questions.md

 [Order]: # (0)

 *   What is the objective of the trip? (ensure clear Terms of Reference)
-*    What profile are you/your org org taking?
+*    What profile are you/your org taking?
 High profile/ low profile?
 Why?
 *   What is the threshold of acceptable risk your organisation is willing to take?
 *   What about the risk to partners who you are meeting with?
 *   What damage could this trip cause potential adversaries?
 How interested will potential adversaries be in this trip?